MetaID-Labs/metaid/README.md

-# Things
+# Cooler MetaID

 ## What is this?

-Things is a RESTful-like domain protocol based on Microvision Chain and MetaID DID protocol.
-Developers can use Things to create his own domain resource.
+Cooler MetaID is a RESTful-like domain protocol based on Microvision Chain and MetaID DID protocol.
+Developers can use Cooler MetaID to create his own domain resource.

 ## How to use?